cspotcode/npm-pwsh/README.md

 ```

 Installations are cached and shared, so if you work on 5 different projects that all depend
-on "get-powershell", only a single copy of `pwsh` will be downloaded.
+on "pwsh", only a single copy of `pwsh` will be downloaded.
 Subsequent `npm install`s should be very fast, merely creating a symlink at "./node_modules/.bin/pwsh".

 PowerShell Core is about 50MB to download; 127MB extracted.

 ### How do I install a specific version of pwsh?

 By default we install the latest version of PowerShell Core.
-To install a specific version, check the [dist-tags](https://www.npmjs.com/package/get-powershell?activeTab=versions) and install the one you want.
+To install a specific version, check the [dist-tags](https://www.npmjs.com/package/pwsh?activeTab=versions) and install the one you want.

 ```
-npm install get-powershell@pwsh6.0.4
+npm install pwsh@pwsh6.0.4
 ```

 *Remember, npm dist-tags !== npm versions.